mozilla/build-cleanslate/README.md

 Example:

-    First run, process list is saved to /var/tmp/cleanslate.
-No processes killed.
+On the first run the process list is saved to /var/tmp/cleanslate.
+No processes are killed.

-    ``./cleanslate.py someuser``
+        ./cleanslate.py someuser

 A new process is created by someuser...

-    ``top &``
+        top &

-    The new process is killed, along with any others which were created.
+The new process is killed, along with any others which were created since the first run.

-    ``./cleanslave.py someuser``
+        ./cleanslave.py someuser